mi2rl/MI2RLNet/medimodule/Brain/README.md

 &#160;
 ## Blackblood Segmentation
-- The objective of this `blackblood segmentation` is to get the black blood vessel in brain MRI.
+- The objective of `blackblood segmentation` is to get the black blood vessel in brain MRI.

 ### Inference
 ```python